pimterry/notes/README.md

 ### `notes new <note-name>`

 Opens your `$EDITOR` of choice for a new note, with the given name.
 The name can include slashes, if you want to put your note in a subfolder.
+Shorthand alias also available with `notes n`.

 ### `notes find <part-of-a-note-name>`

 Searches note filenames and paths for the given string, and returns all the matches.
+Shorthand alias also available with `notes f`.

 ### `notes grep <part-of-some-note-content>`

 Searches all note content for the given string and returns all the matches.
+Shorthand alias also available with `notes g`.

 ### `notes open`

 Opens your notes folder in your default configured file explorer.
+Shorthand alias also available with `notes o`.

 ### `notes open <note-name>`

 Opens a given note in your `$EDITOR`.
 Name can be an absolute path, or a relative path in your notes (.md suffix optional).
+Shorthand alias also available with `notes o`.

 ### `notes grep/find <pattern> | notes open`